fpaupier/tensorflow-serving_sidecar/readme.md

 [tensorflow-model](https://github.com/tensorflow/models) repository.
 It offers useful `utils` functions to tag the image returned from the model.

-Feel free to investigate the models on the `tensorflow-model` repo since they are well documented and often provide tutorials to fit your needs.
+Feel free to investigate the models on the `tensorflow-model` repo since they are well documented and often comes with useful tutorials.